Get all the latest data for Medan

 How is rental income taxed for foreigners in Medan in 2026?

-As of January 2026, rental income from property in Medan is subject to a final tax under PP 34/2017, which typically means the tax is calculated as a flat percentage of gross rent received rather than allowing deductions for expenses.
+As of early 2026, rental income from residential property in Medan is subject to a final income tax under PP 34/2017, and the standard rate applied to gross rental income from land and buildings is 10%, making it a relatively simple flat-rate obligation rather than a graduated income tax calculation.

 What insurance is common and how much in Medan in 2026?